janprrr/janprrr/README.md

 Building and maintaining internal applications using Pick Basic and Flutter, integrating REST APIs and handling data retrieval and visualization.

+**IT technician** — Seguí Clima
+*April 2023 – May 2024 · Tarrega, Spain*

+Acted as the primary point of responsibility for maintaining and supporting IT infrastructure, network systems, and hardware across multiple locations, both remotely and on-site.

 ## Currently